peterpolgar/WNSI/README.md

 Currently the Optimization button and the Batch run option do not do anything, these are placeholders for new features.

 Built with the Qt framework.
+The callout chart example of Qt (python variant of this: https://doc.qt.io/qt-5/qtcharts-callout-example.html, which is in the Qt Python package "pyside2") was used, and the WNSI software includes a modified version of it.

+Acknowledgement to emulbreh for the implemented Bridson algorithm: https://github.com/emulbreh/bridson/blob/master/bridson/__init__.py

 ## How to run the application:
 Prerequisites: